-For those seeking travel nursing and rural and remote roles who may not be familiar with the Monash Modified Model (MMM) and its impact on rates of pay …
+Are you seeking travel nursing and rural and remote roles?
+If so, it’s important to understand the Monash Modified Model (MMM) and its impact on rates of pay …

 The Department of Health (and all State & Territory Heath Departments and health districts), and in turn. all healthcare employment and recruitment departments and medical and nursing agencies, rely on the Monash Modified Model (MMM), which classifies healthcare locations based on how remote they are and their population size.